Divyashrimb/First/README.md

 ReverseString:-- This code is for a simple reverse of a String Immute:- This is the code for Immutable class
 Patt:-- Demo about regex pattern and matcher
+Email:-- validating if the email is correct or wrong Empcont:--creating array and using for each